 □ Research paper presentation (15 minutes)

 □ Best practices presentation (15 minutes)

 □ Workshop (up to 75 minutes)

-Please indicate if you will submit a paper for publication in the 2013 Conference Proceedings book (Deadline: May 10, 2013).
+Please indicate if you will submit a paper for publication in the 2014 Conference Proceedings book (deadline: June 13, 2014).
 Please note that special consideration will be given to abstract submissions that include a commitment to submit papers for publication.

 B. ABSTRACT CONTENT

 The abstract should be 500 words or less.
 If your abstract includes citations please follow APA style guidelines (available at www.apastyle.org).